 In retirement, we gain a lot of spare time.
 What better way to spend that spare time than to redecorate your home?
 Redecorating can get very expensive if you don’t know where to look.
-I have a few favorite places where I go to for my inexpensive home decor.
+We have a few favorite places where we go to for our inexpensive home decor.

-Each one of my top five favorite places for inexpensive home decor are listed below.
+Each one of our top five favorite places for inexpensive home decor are listed below.
 They all offer greats discounts and have a variety of categories to choose from.

-Join me on a virtual adventure to admire some of the best places to buy inexpensive home decor!
+Join us on a virtual adventure to admire some of the best places to buy inexpensive home decor!

 At Home is the new storefront of Garden Ridge.
-Although I enjoyed Garden Ridge, I love At Home even more.
-One of my favorite things about At Home is the fact that they do such an amazing job at coordinating their products with the current season.
+Although Garden Ridge was great, we love At Home even more.
+One of our favorite things about At Home is the fact that they do such an amazing job at coordinating their products with the current season.

 Of course, Hobby Lobby is mainly known for the crafts supplies.
-However, I have a slight addiction with Hobby Lobby when it comes to their home decor.
+However, we have a slight addiction with Hobby Lobby when it comes to their home decor.

 This store is a great place for the latest home decor trend!
 Farmhouse style home decor has taken over and Hobby Lobby is the perfect place to find everything you need to make the image in your head come alive.

-A recently new favorite place of mine to buy inexpensive home decor is TJ Maxx.
-This store has a wide assortment of products, but the home decor section is definitely my preferred part of the store.
+A recently new favorite place of ours to buy inexpensive home decor is TJ Maxx.
+This store has a wide assortment of products, but the home decor section is definitely our preferred part of the store.